Groestlcoin/lnd/docs/INSTALL.md

 zmqpubrawtx=tcp://127.0.0.1:28333
 ```

-Once all of the above is complete, and you've confirmed `bitcoind` is fully
+Once all of the above is complete, and you've confirmed `groestlcoind` is fully
 updated with the latest blocks on testnet, run the command below to launch
-`lnd` with `bitcoind` as your backend (as with `bitcoind`, you can create an
+`lnd` with `groestlcoind` as your backend (as with `groestlcoind`, you can create an
 `lnd.conf` to save these options, more info on that is described further
 below):

 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=bitcoind --bitcoind.rpcuser=REPLACEME --bitcoind.rpcpass=REPLACEME --bitcoind.zmqpubrawblock=tcp://127.0.0.1:28332 --bitcoind.zmqpubrawtx=tcp://127.0.0.1:28333 --externalip=X.X.X.X
+lnd --groestlcoin.testnet --debuglevel=debug --groestlcoin.node=groestlcoind --groestlcoind.rpcuser=REPLACEME --groestlcoind.rpcpass=REPLACEME --groestlcoind.zmqpubrawblock=tcp://127.0.0.1:28332 --groestlcoind.zmqpubrawtx=tcp://127.0.0.1:28333 --externalip=X.X.X.X
 ```

 *NOTE:*
 - The auth parameters `rpcuser` and `rpcpass` parameters can typically be
-  determined by `lnd` for a `bitcoind` instance running under the same user,
+  determined by `lnd` for a `groestlcoind` instance running under the same user,
   including when using cookie auth.
 In this case, you can exclude them from the
   `lnd` options entirely.
 - If you DO choose to explicitly pass the auth parameters in your `lnd.conf` or
-  command line options for `lnd` (`bitcoind.rpcuser` and `bitcoind.rpcpass` as
+  command line options for `lnd` (`groestlcoind.rpcuser` and `groestlcoind.rpcpass` as
   shown in example command above), you must also specify the
-  `bitcoind.zmqpubrawblock` and `bitcoind.zmqpubrawtx` options.
+  `groestlcoind.zmqpubrawblock` and `groestlcoind.zmqpubrawtx` options.
 Otherwise, `lnd`
-  will attempt to get the configuration from your `bitcoin.conf`.
+  will attempt to get the configuration from your `groestlcoin.conf`.
-- You must ensure the same addresses are used for the `bitcoind.zmqpubrawblock`
+- You must ensure the same addresses are used for the `groestlcoind.zmqpubrawblock`
-  and `bitcoind.zmqpubrawtx` options passed to `lnd` as for the `zmqpubrawblock`
+  and `groestlcoind.zmqpubrawtx` options passed to `lnd` as for the `zmqpubrawblock`
-  and `zmqpubrawtx` passed in the `bitcoind` options respectively.
+  and `zmqpubrawtx` passed in the `groestlcoind` options respectively.
-- When running lnd and bitcoind on the same Windows machine, ensure you use
+- When running lnd and groestlcoind on the same Windows machine, ensure you use
   127.0.0.1, not localhost, for all configuration options that require a TCP/IP
   host address.
 If you use "localhost" as the host name, you may see extremely
-  slow inter-process-communication between lnd and the bitcoind backend.
+  slow inter-process-communication between lnd and the groestlcoind backend.
 If lnd
   is experiencing this issue, you'll see "Waiting for chain backend to finish
   sync, start_height=XXXXXX" as the last entry in the console or log output, and
   lnd will appear to hang.
 Normal lnd output will quickly show multiple
-  messages like this as lnd consumes blocks from bitcoind.
+  messages like this as lnd consumes blocks from groestlcoind.
-- Don't connect more than two or three instances of `lnd` to `bitcoind`.
+- Don't connect more than two or three instances of `lnd` to `groestlcoind`.
 With
-  the default `bitcoind` settings, having more than one instance of `lnd`, or
+  the default `groestlcoind` settings, having more than one instance of `lnd`, or
   `lnd` plus any application that consumes the RPC could cause `lnd` to miss
   crucial updates from the backend.